acquia/blt/docs/README.md

 **To learn more and get started, see the documentation: https://docs.acquia.com/blt**

 **To review the Acquia and community provided plugins for BLT, see the [plugin registry](https://support-acquia.force.com/s/article/360046918614-Acquia-BLT-Plugins).**

-## BLT End of Life

-Acquia has announced the end of life for BLT.
-For more details, see https://github.com/acquia/blt/issues/4736

 ## BLT Versions